Zeit-Labs/fc-0012-pr-template/mfe-paragon-fix-pr.md

-feat: include paragon in atlas pull

-This is a follow up to #??? because it should have included the changes but apparently OEP-58 needs more publicity.
+This is a follow-up to #??? because it should have included the changes but apparently [OEP-58](https://open-edx-proposals.readthedocs.io/en/latest/architectural-decisions/oep-0058-arch-translations-management.html#specification) needs more publicity.

 Testing
 --------